Satisfaction (Benny Benassi song): Music videos

 The first version of the music video was directed by Mauro Vecchi, and features Benny and Alle Benassi, Paul French, and Violeta as they are seen on the album cover of Hypnotica.
 It consists of one three-second take of the four turning to face the camera and smiling, played in slow-motion to match the length of the song.
 Overlaid are various animations including close-up pictures of the lips of a man and a woman singing along to the song.
 This music video was barely played on music channels, although in some countries, it replaced the "construction" version.

 The second version of the music video was directed by Dougal Wilson, and features women in skimpy construction outfits.
 The video plays almost as a musical advertisement for a variety of power tools.
 All are used in a sexual manner.
 This version was mainly relegated to nighttime hours.
-It stars British lad mag models Jerri Byrne, Thekla Roth, Lena Stokes and Natasha Mealey, and American Playboy Playmate Suzanne Stokes.
+It stars British lad mag models Jerri Byrne, Thekla Roth, Lena Frank and Natasha Mealey, and American Playboy Playmate Suzanne Stokes.